Yuri05/Dapagliflozin-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 ### 2.3.1	Absorption

 Studies including oral applications of dapagliflozin used for model building applied either a capsule or immediate release tablets.
 They all demonstrated rapid and extensive absorption.
 The availability of dense data during absorption, data covering a broad range of doses (from 2.5 up to 500 mg, and intravenous pharmacokinetic data ([Boulton 2013](#5 References)) allowed to the identification of the *in vivo* intestinal permeability and an effective *in vivo* solubility in this PBPK model (see also [Section 2.3.4](#2.3.4	Automated Parameter Identification)).

 During model building, two different "data scenarios" regarding mass balance information were tested:

-**Scenario 1**: The measured fraction excreted to feces as unchanged drug of approx. 19% resulted from incomplete absorption (assuming fa ~ 0.81).
+**Scenario 1**: The measured fraction excreted to feces as unchanged drug of approx. 19% resulted from incomplete absorption (assuming f<sub>a</sub>  ~ 0.81).

-**Scenario 2**:  The measured fraction excretion to feces of unchanged dapagliflozin resulted from originally glucuronidated metabolites that underwent biliary excretion and subsequent degradation to dapagliflozin by bacterial glucurinodases in feces (assuming fa ~ 1).
+**Scenario 2**:  The measured fraction excretion to feces of unchanged dapagliflozin resulted from originally glucuronidated metabolites that underwent biliary excretion and subsequent degradation to dapagliflozin by bacterial glucurinodases in feces (assuming f<sub>a</sub> ~ 1).
 This phenomenon of cleavage of glucuronides by beta-glucuronidases in the colon of hepatobiliary secreted glucuronides to the aglycone (e.g. parent drug) was reported previously ([Blaut 2013](#5 References), [Molly 1993](#5 References), [Possemiers 2004](#5 References), [Sakamoto 2002](#5 References)).

 Scenario 1 did not allow to find a good description of the pharmacokinetic data.
 Thus, scenario 2 was used during further model building.
 Note that this increased the fraction metabolized via UGT1A9 and UGT2B7.